-It is important that the Caribbean region learns the lessons of the past and use them to guide current and future decision-making processes.
-Chapters 3 and 4 present the historical (long-term) characterization of Caribbean climate, by focusing on variables such as rainfall and temperature (sea surface and air) and climate extremes such as droughts, floods, sea level rise and hurricanes.
-The region has struggled with addressing these climate-related threats in an anticipatory manner, and this has increased individual and collective vulnerability.
+It is important that the Caribbean (individual states and the region as a whole) learns the lessons of the past and use them to guide current and future decision-making processes.
+This report highlighted the Caribbean's inherent sensitivities to climate phenomena, from prolonged droughts, increasing temperatures, intense and variable rainfall to catastrophic hurricanes.
+The region has struggled with addressing climate-related threats in an anticipatory manner, and this has increased individual and collective vulnerability.
 One key example of this is the frequently reactive manner in which slow-onset events such as droughts are addressed.
-Despite significant efforts such as work led by the Caribbean Institute for Meteorology and Hydrology (CIMH) to improve early warning for drought (see Chapter 8), there has been limited implementation of major long-term policy and other adaptation initiatives by decisionmakers to reduce drought's damaging impacts.
-The lessons of the past dictate that we can no longer afford to wait until an event happens, or is about to happen, before action is taken to deal with climate hazards.
-It is important that planning and decision-making efforts are (i) proactive, (ii) not curtailed or stalled once the threat is deemed to be past, and (iii) guided by past lessons and available expertise.
+Despite significant efforts such as work led by the CIMH to improve early warning for drought (see Chapter 8), there has been limited implementation of major long-term adaptation initiatives by decisionmakers to reduce drought's damaging impacts.
+The lessons of the past indicate that we can no longer afford to wait until an event happens, or is about to happen, before action is taken to deal with climate hazards.
+It is important that planning and decision-making efforts are (i) proactive (ii) not curtailed or stalled once the threat is deemed to be past, and (iii) guided by past lessons and available expertise.